-Belonging to the ageratum genus, its flower consists of mosquito repellent compounds known as coumarin, used in making pesticides as well.
-Furthermore, apart from repelling mosquitoes, these fluffy flowers also look great as groundcovers.
+Belonging to the ageratum genus, the flower of this Plant that repels mosquitoes consists of mosquito-repellent compounds known as coumarin, used in making pesticides as well.
+Furthermore, apart from repelling mosquitoes, this fluffy Mosquito repellant plant also looks great as groundcovers.

-Tip To Use: Plant these flowers on in hedges or grow them in containers in your balcony or patio to keep the mosquitoes away naturally.
+Tip To Use: Plant these flowers in hedges or grow them in containers on your balcony or patio to keep the mosquitoes away naturally.

 Botanical name: Nepeta cataria

-Catnip is among the best mosquito repelling plants; it contains nepetalactone chemical compound, which drives cockroaches away from it as well.
-The odor of catnip is 10-times more effective for repelling mosquitoes than DEET.
+Searching for Plants that repel mosquitoes and flies?
+Catnip cannot be ignored when talking about Mosquito repelling plants; it contains a nepetalactone chemical compound, which drives cockroaches away from it as well.
+The odor of catnip is 10 times more effective for repelling mosquitoes than DEET.

 Botanical name: Rosmarinus officinalis

-Fragrant rosemary leaves and flowers are good at repelling mosquitoes.
-This herb not only finds usages in cuisines but also in getting rid of pesky insects, thanks to its intense-scent.
+Your search for What plant repels mosquitoes is over!
+Fragrant rosemary leaves and flowers are good if you’re looking for Plants to repel mosquitoes.
+This herb not only finds usage in cuisines but also in getting rid of pesky insects, thanks to its intense scent.